theKidOfArcrania/monopoly_deal_millionare_svg/README.md

 installed (with pyyaml python package)

 ## FAQ
-**What does W stand for?**
+**Q: What does W stand for?**

-The unit stands for Worker's compensation units.
+The unit stands for Worker's compensation units, of course!